Overview

 angular scheduler resource utilization workload percentage

-You can set the content of the frozen row cells using onBeforeCellRender event handler.
-We will use the event handler to calculate the percentage value from the time slots below the summary cell.
+You can set the content of the frozen row cells using the onBeforeCellRender event handler.
+We use the handler to calculate the percentage value from the time slots below the summary cell.

 First, we find the rows that are available for scheduling.
-The rows.all() method of the Scheduler returns all rows as an array of DayPilot.Row objects.
+The rows.all() method returns all Scheduler rows as an array of DayPilot.Row objects.
 We need to filter out rows that are not used for scheduling:

-• the frozen rows which are used for displaying the availability (r.data.frozen)
+• the frozen rows used for displaying the summary (row.data.frozen)

-Now we need to find the events for the specified time slot:
+Now we need the number of events for the specified time slot:

-The workload percentage is calculated from the fraction of the scheduled events and the available resources:
+The workload percentage is calculated from the fraction of scheduled events and available resources, rounded to whole numbers for readability:

 args.cell.properties.areas = [